vivek-bhadouriya/atoti-vizdemo/README.md

 4. How to hide and Delete measures in atoti
 5. How to publish/share dashboard with others

+I have attahced few images on Dashboard i built using Atoti.

 Atoti can be installed from PyPi pip install atoti[jupyterlab]

-I am working to add a few more examples on atoti....